victorjonsson/jquery-editable/README.md

-    touch : true, // Whether or not to support touch (default true) lineBreaks : true, // Whether or not to convert \n to <br /> (default true) toggleFontSize : true, // Whether or not it should be possible to change font size (default true), closeOnError : false, // Whether or not pressing the enter key should close the editor (default false) event : 'click', // The event that triggers the editor (default dblclick) callback : function( data ) {
+    touch : true, // Whether or not to support touch (default true) lineBreaks : true, // Whether or not to convert \n to <br /> (default true) toggleFontSize : true, // Whether or not it should be possible to change font size (default true), closeOnEnter : false, // Whether or not pressing the enter key should close the editor (default false) event : 'click', // The event that triggers the editor (default dblclick) callback : function( data ) {
         // Callback that will be called once the editor is blurred